Affiliate links on Android Authority may earn us a commission. Learn more.

 Give me a great software skin over stock Android any day

 Two of Android’s biggest strengths are choice and customization.
-While Apple is playing catch-up and adding widgets in iOS 14, Android phones have consistently introduced innovative features that empower users to customize their overall software experience.
+While Apple started to catch up by adding widgets in iOS 14, Android phones consistently introduce innovative features that empower users to customize their software experience, especially with the new Android 12 Material You design language.
 However, it’s not usually stock Android or Pixel phones that make the biggest leaps.

 In my view, custom Android skins have often been at the forefront of innovation.
 This, combined with the sleek visual design of modern skins like Samsung’s One UI, is why I prefer Android skins to the “pure” stock Android experience.

 Explained: What is stock Android?

 The history of Android skins vs stock Android

 HTC was without a doubt one of the early Android UI pioneers.
 Who can forget that rainbow-colored wallpaper and weather clock widget?
 I may be biased because my first smartphone was the HTCDesire HD, but to me, it was iconic.

 Sense may have been over-the-top in many regards, but that’s why I loved it.
 The smooth animation of clouds dissipating when unlocking the phone, the intuitiveness of its default browser, and the huge variety of customization options made for a fantastic user experience.
 Next to it, the stock Nexus S seemed plain and boring, even with its live wallpapers.
 The slightly better performance did not seem like a worthy trade-off to me.